National Girl Child Day

 Lata Mangeshkar (Nightingale of India) and many more.

-In our current government, women are at apex positions, like being the head of defence, being the speaker of parliament, managing foreign affairs and what not!
+In our current government, women are at the apex positions, like being the head of defence, being the speaker of parliament, managing foreign affairs, managing finance ministry, and what not!

 The theme “empowering girls for better tomorrow” is very apt for today’s time.
 Government through its various policies like Sukanya Samridhi Yojana, Ladali Yojana, Beti Bachao Beti Padhao and many more scholarship schemes has tried to uplift status of girl child and to a good extent it has been beneficial.